Barcelona in 3 days, the best of the best you should visit

-If you like modernism and Gaudí architecture, you should definitely visit this iconic architecture.
-Observe the facade, the ceiling and the interior with clear modernist styles.
+If you like modernism and Gaudí’s architecture, you must visit this emblematic building.
+Observe the facade, the ceiling and the interior with their obvious modernist styles.

 3. La Rambla

 La Rambla in Barcelona is also known as Las Ramblas.
-This is an emblematic walk in the city of Barcelona that is located between Plaza de Catalunya and the old port.
+This is an emblematic walkway of the city that is located between Plaza de Catalunya and the old port.

-Sector full of shops where tourists have a good time, observing, buying and walking through its streets.
+It is an area full of shops where tourists have a great time observing, shopping and walking through its streets.

-You can find thousands of travel items and souvenirs, as well as food and drinks throughout the tour.
+You can find thousands of travel items and souvenirs, as well as food and drinks throughout the visit.